TobyScogings/TeachableMachine/README.md

 # TeachableMachine

+This is a project part of my educational development.
+It is not representative of me or my current skill level.

 This is a GitHub Repository for using Teachable Machine with StreamLit cloud.

 You will need to add two files: